jpreecedev/developerhandbook/src/content/blog/react/introduction-test-driven-development-react-jest/index.md

 ---
-layout: post
 title: Test Driven Development (TDD) with React, React Testing Library, and Jest
 description: Test Driven Development (TDD) is an essential tool for writing robust code, especially in larger teams, we look at how to get started
-date: 2019-09-26
+pubDate: 2019-09-26
-categories: ['React', 'Test Driven Development']
+categories: ["React", "Test Driven Development"]
-group: 'Software Development'
+group: "Software Development"
-featuredImage: './test-driven-development.png'
+heroImage: /assets/test-driven-development.png
 ---

 Test Driven Development (TDD) is a reversal in traditional thinking and coding processes.
 Rather than writing code, and then writing tests to verify that code, the process is reversed.
 Tests are written first and then the code.
 The result of TDD is improved code quality, higher test coverage, and confidence within the team and the business that changes made to the system will not negatively impact it in ways that were unexpected.
 TDD opens the door to more regular automated releases (continuous delivery), and the burden (and cost) of manual testing can be greatly reduced.